Deci-AI/super-gradients/documentation/source/SGDocker.md

 ```

 Recommendations for training:
-- For the heavier, multi-GPU training, it is best to set `shm` to at least 64GB by appending `-shm-size=64gb` to your run command.
+- For the heavier, multi-GPU training, it is best to set the shared memory to at least 64GB by appending `-shm-size=64gb` to your run command.
 - Add volume mapping for your training data by appending `-v /PATH/TO/DATA_DIR/:/PATH/TO/DATA_DIR_INSIDE_THE_CONTAINER/` to your run command.
 Do the same for your training scripts.
 - Make sure all GPUS are accessible by adding `--gpus all`.
 - Run with `-it` for interactiveness.